farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 As we discussed above, Farm is a web building tool aim to be faster(both building performance and resources loading performance) and more consistent, take advantages of existing tools and discard their disadvantages.
 But Farm is not aim to be a universal bundler, we just focus on web project compiling, which means our inputs are mainly web assets html, js/jsx/ts/tsx, css/scss/less, png/svg/... and so on, and every design we made will be browser first.
 Though universal bundler is not our first goal, you can achieve whatever you want by plugins.

 # Guide-level explanation
+This section will provide a user level view of Farm.

 Farm will be divided into two parts:
 - **Compilation core implemented by Rust**: All the compilation flow like resolving, loading, transforming, parsing and dependencies analyzing are charged by Rust compilation core.
 The Rust core is not visible to users, it is used privately by Farm's npm packages.
 - **CLI and Node API implemented by Typescript**: For the users, they only need to install Farm's npm packages which are written in typescript, then all functionalities are available.
 The npm packages encapsulate the Rust core and provide CLI and Node API for users.